DaveBullet1050/BatoceraHelpers/README/PreferredControllerOrder README.md

 ### 1. Define the controllers to the system

 This is so we can use these when re-ordering.
 Since some controller names are long, we create "aliases" so we can use them in the order "rules" (on a per game, system or global basis).
 Each alias corresponds to a single model of controller.
-For example, say we have 2 USB controllers "Dragonwise" we call "arcade" and an 8bit do controller we call "handheld" and finally a Logitech G923 racing wheel, we'll simply shorten to "wheel".
+For example, say we have 2 USB controllers "Dragonwise" we call "arcade" and an 8bit do controller we call "dualshock" and finally a Logitech G923 racing wheel, we'll simply shorten to "wheel".

 First, we need to find the full name of the controllers to assign to your aliases.
 Connect the controller(s) to your system and open up the [es_settings.cfg](https://github.com/DaveBullet1050/BatoceraHelpers/blob/main/userdata/system/configs/emulationstation/es_settings.cfg) and look for the name of the controller(s) next to the *INPUT_PxNAME* element, eg:
 ```
 	<string name="INPUT P1NAME" value="DragonRise Inc.   Generic   USB  Joystick  " />
 ```
-Then you can add the following to your batocera.conf (anywhere is fine):
+Then you can add the following to your batocera.conf (anywhere is fine and the order of the alias names or order of entries doesn't matter):
 ```
-global.controller.aliases=arcade,handheld,wheel
+global.controller.aliases=arcade,dualshock,wheel

-global.controller.alias.handheld=8BitDo Pro 2 Wired Controller
+global.controller.alias.dualshock=8BitDo Pro 2 Wired Controller
 global.controller.alias.arcade=DragonRise Inc.   Generic   USB  Joystick
 global.controller.alias.wheel=Logitech G923 Racing Wheel for PlayStation 4 and PC
 ```